joao-dias-25/housing-price-stats/README.md

 ## price decomposition

 cost estimate for brand new house = lote price( the better the location the expensive it is)
                                     + cost of construction( fix cost + variable cost(depending on size and luxus)
-				+ extras not included in a typical market house
+                                    + extras not included in a typical market house that can make a diference
                                     + profit/risk of the promoter/contractor

 ## Research of the market

-I will try to first research the market in Ames from Iowa State, USA where this data set comes from to possible variables that can make a different is this city.
+I will first do a research on the market in Ames from Iowa State, USA.
+To see possible variables that can make a different is this city.

 basic information about Ames